babel/website/website/blog/2018-09-13-decorators.md

 ## A bit of history

-Decorators where [first proposed](https://github.com/wycats/javascript-decorators/blob/696232bbd997618d603d6577848d635872f25c43/README.md) by [Yehuda Kats](https://github.com/wycats) more than three years ago.
-They have been implemented in TypeScript, which released support for decorators in [version 1.5](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#typescript-15) (2015) alongside with many ES6 features: modules, destructuring, `let`/`const`, `for ... of` and computed properties.
+Decorators were [first proposed](https://github.com/wycats/javascript-decorators/blob/696232bbd997618d603d6577848d635872f25c43/README.md) by [Yehuda Kats](https://github.com/wycats) more than three years ago.
+TypeScript released support for decorators in [version 1.5](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#typescript-15) (2015) alongside with many ES6 features: modules, destructuring, `let`/`const`, `for ... of` and computed properties.
-Some major frameworks, like Angular and MobX, started using them to enhance their user experience: this made decorators popular and give the community a false sense of stability.
+Some major frameworks, like Angular and MobX, started using them to enhance their developer experience: this made decorators popular and gave the community a false sense of stability.

 Babel first implemented decorators in [version 5](https://github.com/babel/babel/blob/master/.github/CHANGELOG-v5.md#500), but they had been removed in Babel 6 because the proposal was still in flux.
 Logan Smyth created an unofficial plugin ([`babel-plugin-transform-decorators-legacy`](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy)) which replicated the Babel 5 behavior; it has then been moved to the official Babel repository during the first Babel 7 alpha release.
 This plugin still used the old decorators semantics, because it wasn't clear yet what the new proposal would have been.

-Since then, after that [Daniel Ehrenberg](https://github.com/littledan) and [Brian Terlson](https://github.com/bterlson) become co-authors of the proposal, it has been almost completely rewritten.
+Since then, after that [Daniel Ehrenberg](https://github.com/littledan) and [Brian Terlson](https://github.com/bterlson) become co-authors of the proposal along with [Yehuda Katz](https://github.com/wycats), it has been almost completely rewritten.
 Not everything has been decided yet, and there isn't a compliant implementation as of today.

 Babel 7.0.0 introduced a new flag to the `@babel/plugin-proposal-decorators` plugin: the `legacy` option, whose only valid value was `true`.
 This breaking change was needed to provide a smooth transition path from the stage 1 version of the proposal to the current one.
 In Babel 7.1.0 we are introducing support for this new proposal, and it is enabled by default when using the `@babel/plugin-proposal-decorators` plugin.
 If we didn't introduce the `legacy: true` option in Babel 7.0.0, it wouldn't be possible to use the correct semantics by default (which would be equivalent to `legacy: false`).
 This new proposal also supports decorators on private fields and methods.
-We haven't implemented this featue yet in Babel (for each class, you can use either decorators or private elements), but it will come very soon.
+We haven't implemented this feature yet in Babel (for each class, you can use either decorators or private elements), but it will come very soon.

 ## What changed in the new proposal?

-Even thougt the new proposal looks very similar to the old one, there are several important differences which make the two versions completely incompatible with each other.
+Even though the new proposal looks very similar to the old one, there are several important differences which make the two versions completely incompatible with each other.

 ### Syntax